Meetings & Classes

 Research in Indiana's Church Records

 Presented by John Beatty, Allen County Public Library February 21, 2026, 10:00 A.M.
 Central On Zoom Our February meeting will include a presentation by John Beatty of the Allen County Public Library.
 "Research in Indiana's Church Records" will examine the records of various denominations in Indiana and show examples.
-It will offer strategies for how to use them.
-Register to attend via Zoom We value the expertise of our speakers and ask you do the same.
-By registering you agree to respect their copyrights by not recording this program, taking screen shots without permission, or sharing the handout with others. |
+It will offer strategies for how to use them. |

 |